-The Positive Money campaign began in the UK post GFC and campaigns to take money creation away from the banks and place it with the Reserve Bank.
+Don Richards heads up Positive Money in Wellington.
+The Positive Money campaign began in the UK post GFC and campaigns to take money creation away from banks and place it with the Reserve Bank.

-The Reserve Bank creates New Zealand’s coins and notes interest free (the same system is used the world over).
+The Reserve Bank of New Zealand creates New Zealand’s coins and notes interest free (the same system is used the world over).

 When a bank makes a loan it literally types the loan amount into your account.
-You spend it (say on buying a home); and once the loan is paid back the bank keeps the interest it charged you and deletes the original loan amount.
+You spend it (say on buying a home); and once the loan is paid back the bank keeps the interest it charged you for the non-existent money and deletes the original loan amount from its books.